Last updated on December 18th, 2019

 02. Ignoring The Importance Of Quality Images And Descriptions

 Remember that most customers consider images as crucial in making buying decisions.
-Note also that your art images represent the values and quality your artwork has for customers.
+Your art images represent the values and quality your artwork has for customers.

-Only such images can help grab the attention of your art buyers and instill trust in them.
+Only high quality images can help grab the attention of your art buyers and inbuild trust in them.
 As a professional graphic designer, the importance of quality images should be very clear to you.
-Do not forget that also when you are selling the art from the shop.

 03. Not Building A Larger Mailing List